"It is meaningless to define a breather without air, a walker without gravity and ground" F. Perls

 And when we work within the Medicine Wheel, it shows us our connectedness and interdependence with the larger whole of Nature as a source of knowledge, self-discovery and a place to belong.

-Gestalt practice takes into account all the different aspects of the human being and looked at it as a whole : physical, intellectual, emotional, spiritual and integrates various techniques, using words, movements, dreams, imagination, engaging our creativity.
-Because our thoughts often maintain us stuck in repetitive patterns, working with what we experience in the here and now with our body allows to access hidden parts of who we are and be more in tune with ourselves.
+Awareness practice takes into account all the different aspects of the human being : physical, intellectual, emotional, spiritual and integrates various techniques, using words, movements, dreams, imagination, engaging our creativity.
+Because our thoughts often maintain us stuck in repetitive patterns, working with what we experience in the here and now, body awareness allows to access hidden parts of who we are and be more in tune with ourselves.

 It offers to explore the ‘how’ of our patterns of relating and gives the opportunity to experiment in new ways, to find our own answers and to build a life that feels more suited to our needs and wishes.